 There are a number of screening questionnaires available for detecting those at risk of OSA including the ESS, Berlin, Stop and Stop-Bang questionnaires.
 Although questionnaires are both economical and accessible, they have had variable success in previous studies.
-A comparative study of all four using 234 patients referred to a sleep clinic demonstrated high sensitivity rates for the Berlin, Stop and Stop-Bang questionnaires (95%, 91% and 98%) but low specificity rates (25% 25% and 26%).
+A study of 234 patients referred to a sleep clinic demonstrated high sensitivity rates for the Berlin, Stop and Stop-Bang questionnaires (95%, 91% and 98%) but low specificity rates (25% 25% and 26%).
 The ESS had the highest specificity (75%) but lowest sensitivity (73%).
 (16) Other studies have shown better performance of questionnaires, particularly in the second and third trimesters.
 (17)

 ESS scores tend to increase throughout pregnancy.
 Sarberg et al found the mean ESS score increased from 7.9 to 8.7 from 1st to 3rd trimester (p<0.001.)
-(18) Similar outcomes were found by Hutchison et al: 4% had ESS score ≥10 pre-pregnancy, compared to 33% in final week of pregnancy.
+(18) Similar outcomes were found by Hutchison et al: 4% had ESS score > 10 pre-pregnancy, compared to 33% in final week of pregnancy.
 (4) Pien et al found the ESS scores increased significantly at all subsequent assessments during pregnancy but there was no significant association found between baseline BMI and ESS scores.
-This study did not note any weight changes during pregnancy.
+This study unfortunately did not note any weight changes during pregnancy.
 (19)

-For formal diagnosis, the gold standard is overnight observed 24-hour polysomnography as per American Academy of Sleep Medicine (AASM) guidelines.
-(2,20) cheaper and technically simpler alternative is a wrist-worn monitor such as Watch-Pat 200.
-(17) The RUSleeping monitor (Philips Respironics, The Netherlands) used in this study is worn on the face and monitors changes in nasal pressure to detect respiratory events.
+For formal diagnosis, the gold standard is overnight and observed 24-hour polysomnography as per American Academy of Sleep Medicine (AASM) guidelines.
+(2,20) The RUSleeping monitor (Philips Respironics, The Netherlands) chosen for this study at the time of data collection (2009), is worn on the face and monitors changes in nasal pressure to detect respiratory events.
 (21) It has been classified as a single-channel ASDA level IV device and gives an hourly and cumulative AHI score.
 A study of 25 adults with suspected OSA demonstrated good agreement between data collected by the RUS meter and a standard multi-channel polysmonogram (R=0.77, p<0.001.) with high sensitivity (89%) and specificity (86%).
 (21) However, there is no previous data on the use of the RUS meter during pregnancy.

-This study aims to investigate the prevalence of OSA in obese, pregnant woman using the ESS questionnaire to identify those with symptoms and the RUS meter to provide definitive data.
-Accurate identification of those with OSA will help ensure correct treatment and management to help reduce rates of complications.
+This study aims to investigate the prevalence of OSA in obese, pregnant woman using the ESS questionnaire to identify those with symptoms and the RUS meter to provide further screening data regarding respiratory events.
+Accurate identification of those most at risk of OSA will help ensure early diagnosis and comprehensive management to reduce rates of complications.

 Materials and methods